OtherPeoplesEnemy/mockllm/README.md

 /secure/generate → Hardened mock with a built-in sanitizer (normalizes text, strips zero-width chars, enforces a template, and blocks common jailbreak phrases).

-Use it in your BSides demo to show before vs after.

 ✨ What it shows